You are here

 Any mandated separation of a student from the College for a violation of this Policy will recommend conditions that must be satisfied before the student's return.
 In the case that a student is separated from the College, the Panel will consider putting conditions into place which must continue to be met after the student’s return.

-A student who is a complainant or a respondent may request that no students sit on the Dean’s Advisory Committee.
+A student who is a party may request that no students sit on the Dean’s Advisory Committee.